 TRANSFORM trial provides new lease on life for Ian

-In the lead-up to Christmas 2023, Icon patient Ian wrote a heartfelt letter to radiation oncologists, Dr Patrick Bowden and Dr Paul Conway.
+In the lead-up to Christmas 2023, Icon Cancer Centre patient Ian, who participated on the TRANSFORM clinical trial, wrote a heartfelt letter to his radiation oncologists Dr Patrick Bowden and Dr Paul Conway.

 “I am writing this letter to thank Dr Bowden, Dr Conway and all of your team for the specialised radiation therapy that you have provided on the TRANSFORM trial and are continuing to provide in the treatment of my prostate cancer,” wrote Ian.